ohmybrew/ohmybrew.github.io/_posts/2020-02-04-basic-symfony-flex-with-symfony-server-dockerized.markdown

 ## Running

-Its a good idea to now modify your `.env.local` file to connect to the container's MySQL instance and Redis instance with the credentials setup in the `docker-compose.yml` file and the special mapping keywords, `redis` and `db` for the address.
+It is a good idea to now modify your `.env.local` file to connect to the container's MySQL instance and Redis instance with the credentials set up in the `docker-compose.yml` file and the special mapping keywords, `redis` and `db` for the address.

 Examples: